You do not need to be a member to run a search with PublicRecordsNOW!

 By registering with our web site, you will be asked for your name, address, and similar information.
 PublicRecordsNOW only collects personally identifiable information with your consent.

 An Advanced Background Report is a single comprehensive report that can be run on virtually any individual found in our database.
 When you run a name, address, or phone search, click one of the returned names to view the details for that person.
 An Advanced Background Report search over 10 billion records and automatically cross references the results to create a single easy-to-read document.

 Our records come from databases that are compiled by various public offices and agencies with the intent and purpose of being made available for the public.

-Finding a woman using only her maiden name can be difficult.
+Finding someone by using only their maiden name can be difficult.
 We recommend performing a name search using her maiden name to uncover her previous addresses.
 Performing an address search on each previous address will generate a list of individuals who have resided at the addresses over the years.
-This list may include your search subject with her married name.
-Once you find her married name, perform a name search using that name to uncover her most current address.
+This list may include your search subject with a married name.
+Once you find a married name, perform a name search using that name to uncover her most current address.
 Another alternative is to run a comprehensive background check after locating your subject in our database by clicking on a name in the results.